 #1.
 My lovely sweet baby – When my daughter was about 12 months out she would sometimes scratch my face when she got tired.
 One afternoon, I moved her hands away from my face and said in a playful tone, ‘’you are my lovely sweet baby, so sweet and gentle.’’
 I would look into her eyes, and gently stroke her face or her foot.
 Then she would attack me with her arms grabbing or her legs kicking.
 I would respond by moving in close and giving her a hug to ‘protect’ myself.
 This elicited a lot of giggles.
 She really got into this game, and understood that my words and gentle stroking where a signal for her to attack!
 I could see her becoming more and more relaxed as we continued.
 She was peaceful and joyful.
 We finished the game and she fell asleep within seconds.
 That was rarity at the time.

 #2.
-Lovely Daddy From Stephanie Parker, in the UK My daughter Innes was going through a stage of being really aggressive towards her dad.
+Lovely Daddy From Stephanie Parker, in the UK.
+My daughter was going through a stage of being really aggressive towards her dad.
 I started to intervene in two ways.
 If she went to hit him I’d get there first and I’d hold her arm and hand and stroke him instead saying “Ah, this is how we touch Daddy,” stroking Daddy like a pet.
 She’d giggle and pretend to go along with it but then try and hit him again and I’d keep repeating it until the tension had gone and she no longer needed to hit him.
 Secondly, when she called him names like stupid daddy, I would say ‘Lovely daddy, beautiful daddy’ and she would giggle and continue to say stupid daddy and it would go on again until the tension was gone.

 #3.
 Swing Giggles – When your child is on a baby swing, invite them to kick you when they swing towards you by saying ”I hope you don’t kick me!”
 Catch their kicks in a playful, gentle way.
 Or end up falling over with mock exaggeration, or fly back across the grass with the ‘power’ of their kicks.
 This will have them laughing and relishing the power.